nginxinc/nginx-basics-workshops/lab1/readme.md

 By the end of the lab you will be able to:
  * Build an `NGINX Opensource Docker` image
  * Run this NGINX OSS image
- * Build an `NGINX Plus Docker` image
- * Run this NGINX Plus image
- * Run NGINX demo web containers
+ * Run demo NGINX web containers
- * Complete initial container build and NGINX tests
+ * Verify initial container build and NGINX tests

 ## Pre-Requisites